parsitects/icsnpp-c1222/README.md

 #### Overview

 This log provides details of each data field in the Identification EPSEM service.
+This log is **disabled** by default.
+Users can enable it by appending `C1222::log_identification_service=T` to the `zeek` command on the command line or by adding `redef C1222::log_identification_service = T;` to the `local.zeek` file.

 #### Fields Captured